Welcome to Brecon Cathedral

 PLANT FAIR: The next Brecon Plant Fair is to be on Saturday 17th May from 10.30 to 2.30 at Treberfydd House, Llangasty, by kind invitation of Mr and Mrs David Raikes.
 This event is in aid of the Cathedral and SSAFA.
 There will be all sorts of plants and produce and refreshments.
 Please take green car stickers, posters and fliers if you can use them.
 Might you have some plants we can sell?
 Please bring them to the Deanery by 16th May.

 THE FRIENDS AND THOMAS COKE

-The previous day, Saturday 3rd May, 200 years to the day since the death of Thomas Coke, the main event will be a service in the Cathedral at 2.30 pm; called Thomas Coke: Looking Back - Looking Forward, the lead speaker will be the Reverend the Lord Leslie Griffiths of Burry Port.
+The previous day, Saturday 3rd May, 200 years to the day since the death of Thomas Coke, the main event will be a Gathering in the Cathedral at 2.30 pm; called Thomas Coke: Looking Back - Looking Forward, the lead speaker will be the Reverend the Lord Leslie Griffiths of Burry Port.
 On Sunday morning 4th May the 11.00 am service will be an ENFYS Eucharist at which the preacher will be Bishop Thomas Bickerton of the Western Pennsylvania Conference of the United Methodist Church.

 Email this Page

 - Success at the Small Picture Show 2012